ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

     - How is this different from the input file discussed above?

     ??? success "Answer"
+        ibrav is now set to 0.
+This means 'free cell' meaning the user needs to specify the cell parameters manually.
 The parameter defining the cell vector length is not present.
 There is also a section called `CELL_PARAMETERS`.

     - Will this input file do the exact same thing as the one in `01_methane`?